Kim Dolan: 1983–1999

 Kim Dolan first made a national appearance on the curling scene in 1983.
 She won her first provincial championship and represented Prince Edward Island at the 1983 Scott Tournament of Hearts.
 Her team won four games and finished with a 4–6 round robin record.
 She returned in 1985 where she finished with the same 4–6 record.
 In 1987 Dolan made her third appearance at the Scott; however, this time she finished with a 1–10 record.
 A fourth Scott appearance for Dolan came in 1990.
-Her team performed better this time around; however finished with a 4–7 record.
+Her team performed better this time around, finishing with a 4–7 record.
 Returning to the Scott again in 1992, Dolan and team finished round robin with a 4–7 record.

 Dolan once again returned to the Scott in 1995; this time she played third for Rebecca Jean MacPhee.
 This new team found success, and for the first time, Dolan made it to the playoffs at the Scott.
 The team finished fourth in round robin with an 8–3 record.
 The team lost the 3-4 game to Alberta’s Cathy Borst.
 At the 1997 Scott Tournament of Hearts, playing third for MacPhee, the team finished round robin with a 5-6 record, failing to regain a playoff spot.

 Dolan’s next appearance at the Scott came in 1999, playing third for MacPhee.
 The team finished with a 6–5 record and failed to reach the playoffs.